Land and Building Development

 Building permit and land development fees are competitive with other cities of similar size across the country.
-A copy of the fee schedule is available from the Planning Department’s website.
+A copy of the fee schedule is available on the Planning, Property and Buildings Department website.

 Partnering with business, industry and labour to enhance workforce skills and knowledge, Industry Workforce Development (IWD) promotes business and industry-related human resource development to create a highly skilled, knowledgeable and adaptable workforce in Manitoba.
 This focus recognizes that a high-performance workplace is directly linked to meeting business goals and improving bottom-line results.
 From training strategies and human resource needs assessment to supporting corporate investment in skills training, IWD is committed to partnering with key stakeholders in business, industry, labour, education and government to ensure Manitoba’s workforce is equipped for success — now and in the future.

 Skilled Worker Immigration